-Using RabbitMQ/AMQP for high volume integration with Hybris Commerce Solution
+Using AMQP for high volume integration with Hybris Commerce Solution

-A customer has very specific requirement for Hybris integration with SAP ECC thru their SAP PI system.
-The process should be able to handle thousands of orders per second from Hybris at peek business periods.
+Handling large amounts of data is always a challenge to any integration system.
+Our customer has a very specific requirement for Hybris integration with SAP ECC through their SAP PI system.
+The process should be able to handle thousands of orders per second from Hybris at peak business periods.

-This blog describes an architecture with RabbitMQ as an intermediate buffer system to absorb peek transaction volume and the Advantco AMQP adapter for SAP PI/PO integration.
+This blog describes an architecture in which AMQP broker (e.g., RabbitMQ) is used as an intermediate buffer system to absorb peak transaction volume and the Advantco AMQP adapter for SAP PI/PO integration.

 Hybris integration options.